-Social Constructivism: Vygotsky's Social Development theory argued that social interaction was a fundamental part of learning and that a more experienced partner, whether a parent, teacher or peer, was able to provide "scaffolding" by acting as a facilitator to support the student's developing understanding.
-This latter concept formed part of the Zone of Proximal Development (ZPD) which was defined as the distance between the level of actual development and the more advanced level of potential development which came into existence between more and less capable participants.
+Social Constructivism-Vygotsky's Social Development theory argues that social interaction is a fundamental part of learning and that a more experienced partner, whether a parent, teacher or peer, can provide "scaffolding" by acting as a facilitator to support the student's developing understanding.
+This latter concept formed part of the Zone of Proximal Development (ZPD), which was defined as the distance between the level of actual development and the more advanced level of potential development which came into existence between more and less capable participants.
 These less capable participants would be able to participate in forms of interaction which would be beyond their own capabilities if they were acting alone.
-This support could be gradually removed as learners began to take on more responsibility for their own learning (Vygotsky 1962; 197817).
+This support could be gradually removed as learners began to take on more responsibility for their own learning (Vygotsky 1962; 197818).

-Cognitive Constructivism: This theory of learning argues that learning is an active process whereby learners create new ideas and concepts, building on their own experience and prior knowledge as they interact with their environment.
-The learner is using a cognitive structure or schema to give meaning to his experience which permit him to select and transform information, construct hypotheses and make decisions which lead in turn to him "going beyond the information given" (Piaget 1950; Bruner 196018).
-Cognitive constructivism emphasises the importance of the teacher's role in providing a learning environment which encourages and challenges students (Piaget 195019).
+Cognitive Constructivism-argues that learning is an active process whereby learners create new ideas and concepts, building on their own experience and prior knowledge as they interact with their environment.
+The learner is using a cognitive structure or schema to give meaning to his experience which permit him to select and transform information, construct hypotheses and make decisions, which lead in turn to him "going beyond the information given" (Piaget 1950; Bruner 196019).
+Cognitive constructivism emphasises the importance of the teacher's role in